pablosanjose/ParametricFixedPoint.jl/README.md

 Given the above $\Delta p_n$, the solution $x_n$ at $p_{n+1} = p_n + \Delta p_n$ will then be computed by iteration of $f(x, p_{n+1}) = x$ using the interpolation $\Delta p_n^2 a+\Delta p_n b+c$ as initial guess.

 As soon as $p_{n+1} = p_n+\Delta p_n$ exceeds the final value $p=1$, i.e. when $p_{n+1} >= 1$, we reduce $\Delta p_n = 1 - p_n$ so that the final point is $p_n=1$.
 After this, we conclude.

-## Dependencies

-To solve $f(x_n, p_n) = x_n$ at each step of the tracking algorithm, we use the `FixedPoint.jl` package as a lightweight external dependency. `FixedPoint.jl` implements a a simple accelerated iteration algorithm (`afps` function).
-As long as the initial guess is close to the solution, it should converge relatively fast.
-See the `FixedPoint.jl` [homepage](https://github.com/francescoalemanno/FixedPoint.jl) for details on supported keywords.